Alfresco/alfresco-ng2-components/docs/content-services/document-list.service.md

     -   **Returns** `boolean` - True if the node has the permission, false otherwise

 -   `moveNode(nodeId: string = null, targetParentId: string = null): Observable<any>`<br/>
-    Move a node to destination node
+    Moves a node to destination node.
     -   `nodeId: string = null` -  The id of the node to be moved
     -   `targetParentId: string = null` -  The id of the folder where the node will be moved
     -   **Returns** `Observable<any>` - NodeEntry for the moved node